lithium/welovemovies/doc/USER-STORIES.md

 Homepage / leaderboard:
   - i can see movies recently watched by people
-  - i can see a leaderboard of the top 5 people by movie count
-  - i can see overall stats of all users
+  - i can see a leaderboard of the top 5 people by movie count x i can see overall stats of all users

 Public Profile Page